Search for opportunities to participate in a neurology research study.

-UT Southwestern Medical Center’s stroke specialists have expertise in every technique, approach, and medication that’s available to give patients experiencing strokes the best possible outcomes.
+UT Southwestern Medical Center’s cerebrovascular diseases and stroke specialists have expertise in every technique, approach, and medication that’s available to give patients experiencing strokes the best possible outcomes.

-As one of only two Advanced Comprehensive Stroke Centers in North Texas – and one of six in the state – UT Southwestern is recognized for offering an exceptional level of expertise in rapidly diagnosing strokes and providing effective treatment options based on the latest research and the highest standards of care.
+As one of only three Advanced Comprehensive Stroke Centers in North Texas – and one of ten in the state – UT Southwestern is recognized for offering an exceptional level of expertise in rapidly diagnosing strokes and providing effective treatment options based on the latest research and the highest standards of care.

 If you or a loved one is experiencing signs of a stroke, it is a medical emergency.
 Call 911 and go to the nearest stroke center in an ambulance.